lxndrblz/anatole/README.md

 ### Content Security Policy

-The theme is compliant with most strict CSP policies out of the box.
+The theme is compliant with the most strict CSP policies out of the box.
 A sample CSP for an Anatole-based site would look something like this:

 ```text
 Content-Security-Policy "